Installation of Sudo

 that directory is a library, so they belong under

 switch enables use of the environment variable EDITOR for

-switch sets the password prompt.
+switch sets the prompt.

-PAM is installed on the system.
+PAM support when PAM is installed on the system.

 switch prevents installation of static versions of the libraries.